 What types of documentary evidence should be included to prove that expungement would be in the public interest?

-In order to demonstrate to the court that your expungement would be in the public interest, the following types of documentary evidence should also be included as exhibits to your expungement brief:
+In order to demonstrate compelling circumstances, the following types of documentary evidence should also be included as exhibits to your expungement brief:

 - Character reference letters from people/organizations in the community that can attest to your character and reputation;

 - Documents referencing any volunteer work and/or charitable activities;

 - Documents referencing your involvement in any activities that limit the risk of offending;

 - Documents referencing any impediments your conviction have caused; and